wheelcomplex/multiproxy/README.md

-# rawproxy
+# multiproxy
-rawproxy for create tcp/udp proxy
+multiproxy for create multi-proxy in one application, write in Go.